libremahdi/penix-getopt/examples/Readme.md

 2. **Documents :** Please read the documents.
 We've tried to explain things as clearly as possible within the limits of natural language.
 It's not our fault; the project manager is in a hurry!

 3. **Compiling :** Try to compile the projects to see the output.
 Before compiling, try to guess what the output will be.
 To compile, follow the steps below.
-But you’re still free to choose!
+But you're still free to choose!
 You can use any compiler you like—even Microsoft compilers!!! lol :)

 `gcc <source.c> -o <binary> -L/usr/local/lib -lpgetopt -Wl,-rpath,/usr/local/lib`